Splendor-Protocol/splendorblockchain/docs/README.md

-# Splendor Blockchain V4 Documentation Hub
+# Splendor Blockchain Documentation Hub

-Welcome to the comprehensive documentation for Splendor Blockchain V4.
+Welcome to the comprehensive documentation for Splendor Blockchain.
 This documentation covers everything you need to know about using, developing on, and contributing to the Splendor ecosystem.

 ## 📁 Documentation Structure